apache/daffodil-site/site/dfdl-extensions.md

 _canonicalized_ to integer 0.
 Putting data into canonical form when unparsing generally improves data security.

+> **Best Practices Note:** Avoid whitespace of any kind in enumerated constant values.
+> It is best to replace spaces by underscores ("_").
+> This avoids problems when the infoset, represented in XML, is pretty printed or otherwise
+> formatted.
+> Whitespace is generally fungible in XML, and a space could be turned into a line
+> break by a variety of XML processing resulting in data that will
+> not validate (as an XML document) nor unparse successfully.

 # Extended Behaviors for DFDL Types

 ## Type ``xs:hexBinary``